markgab/swivel-search/Selecting-Managed-Properties.md

 ## Managed Property Pickers

 Both the Swivel Search and Search Results web parts employ Managed Property Pickers.
-The autocomplete functionality can greatly assist the difficult process of finding the correct property to search against.
+The autocomplete functionality of the picker can greatly assist the difficult process of finding the correct property to search against.
 However, it is important to understand that not all managed properties will appear in the autocomplete menu.

 ![Property Picker](/assets/Property.Picker.png)

-If the Managed Property you are targeting does not appear in the autocomplete menu, simply type in the full name of the property.
+If the managed property you are targeting does not appear in the autocomplete menu, simply type in the full name of the property.
 This will still work if the managed property is configured correctly.

 ## Creating a Managed Property